kkawesum/e6_data/README.md

 ## Getting Started

-The detailed instructions for setup and local installation can be found at **installation.txt** within the project directory.

 ### Prerequisites

 You will require a working Python distribution for this project.
 Please ensure the version is above 3.9 to avoid compatibility and dependency errors

+### Installation
+The detailed instructions for setup and local installation can be found at **installation.txt** within the project directory.

+### Testing

+The project uses Unitests module of Python to test the code.
+We can trigger a application wide run by typing the following commands

+**python manage.py test**

 ## Usage